10 Goals You Should Accomplish in 10 Years

 “If we all did the things we are capable of, we would astound ourselves.” – Thomas Edison.

-Life and everything in it revolves around balanced equations.
-The numbers are critical.
-Just the slightest imbalance and big issues arise.
-Keeping this in mind, when setting personal goals we should first take stock of where we already are.
+When setting personal goals we should first take stock of where we already are.
 Perhaps you have done quite well financially, but your personal relationships are severely lacking.
 Maybe your marriage is secure and amicable, but in the area of romance the fire has long dimmed.
 We need to take an honest assessment of where we have succeeded and where we have failed.
 Then we can determine how to proceed forward.
-With this in mind, here are 10 primary goals to accomplish in the next 10 years of your life plan.
+With this in mind, here are 10 primary goals to accomplish as you plan for life in the next 10 years.

 1. Marriage and Family Harmony